Khorasan wheat: Requirements for climate and soil

-Thinking of post-harvest treatments, the special physical properties of the Khorasan grain may cause difficulties (literature on that topic is still scarce).
-Storage may be more difficult because of a higher water capacity of the grains, the milling has to be adapted because of the big grains (should not be a problem in modern mills, in general) and the whole transportation machinery must deal with higher weight, because the Thousand Kernel Weight (TKW) is very high.

-Growth, development, physiology

-Khorasan wheat is a tetraploid wheat subspecies, which means that the general biological properties resemble those of durum wheat.

 Diseases

 The range of diseases in Khorasan wheat is more or less the same as in all other wheat species.
 Main diseases are typically caused by fungi, such as the Fusarium head blight or the "black tip".
 Khorasan wheat has been found very susceptible to Fusarium head blight.

 Because of the high susceptibility to fungi, crop rotation is quite important, especially under organic production conditions.
 The rotation requirements resemble more or less those of durum wheat.
 Depending on the specific production setting, Khorasan production after maize or other cereals should be avoided.
 Typical robust rotations would contain some of the following crops: canola, sunflower, pulses, sorghum and pasture legumes.

 Aspects of breeding

 The traditional aim of plant breeding is to improve the agronomic or nutritional qualities of a crop.
 Typical goals are improved yield, reduced susceptibility to diseases and pests, homogeneous maturation (to optimize harvest) and increased tolerance to environmental stresses, i.e., drought, acid soil, high or cold temperature, etc. Most of the known wheat species today are polyploid.
 Whereas common bread wheat is hexaploid, Khorasan wheat is tetraploid.
 To do further breeding with this tetraploid Khorasan wheat, the genetic pool to use is a little bit limited to the tetraploid subspecies of triticum turgidum such as durum (subsp. durum), Polish (subsp. polonicum), Persian (subsp. carthlicum), Emmer (subsp. dicoccum) and Poulard (subsp. turgidum) wheat.
 Especially to develop resistances against common fungi (e.g., Fusarium head blight), this genomic pool is interesting.
 Problematic in this case, is the economic unimportance of most of the tetraploid subspecies of wheat (except durum), which limits the investment to do intensive breeding, especially compared to the highly important common bread wheat.